-Graduates of Virginia Tech are found working in a number of different fields including the civil engineering services industry, the architectural and engineering services industry, and the architectural services industry.
-The aerospace and defense industry registers as the most common industry among alumni.
-Those with an education from Virginia Tech earn an average of about $71K.
+Virginia Tech alumni can most commonly be found in the civil engineering services industry, the architectural services industry, and the architectural and engineering services industry, though they are employed throughout a wide range of sectors.
+The most highly represented industry among alumni is the aerospace and defense industry.
+Those with an education from Virginia Tech earn an average of about $70K.

 Benefits and Perks

-University of Virginia grads bring in salaries of around $71K, making them the most similar to Virginia Tech alumni in terms of earnings.
+Median pay for University of Virginia grads is around $71K, making their salaries most similar to those of Virginia Tech grads.
 Virginia Commonwealth University, the University of North Carolina at Chapel Hill, and North Carolina State University at Raleigh are also similar to Virginia Tech.